This post may contain affiliate links. Please see my disclosure policy for details.

 So, the name may have derived from its rather rustic appearance, rather than its ugliness.
 As it’s actually extremely pretty to look at in its wild woodland setting!

 Before the 1900s, very little was known about The Ugly House.
 But, eventually, there are some recorded accounts of a shepherd called John Roberts who lived here with his wife until around 1928.

-They would have lived a simple life here with a single room, a fireplace and a bedroom on top which you could only access with a ladder.
+They would have lived a simple life here with a single room, a fireplace, and a bedroom on top which you could only access with a ladder.

 After that, the home belonged to an Edward and Lillian Riley.
-Edward being a gardener at The Towers and then serving in the King’s Own Yorkshire Light Infantry.
+Edward was a gardener at The Towers and then serving in the King’s Own Yorkshire Light Infantry.
 But, while serving, he became ill with malaria and was withdrawn from service.

 The couple renovated the property into a cosy home and ran it as a popular tearoom after the First World War.
-If you can believe it, it gained a reputation for it’s rather bad-tempered cockatoo who would spew out all manner of insults at the patrons!
+If you can believe it, it gained a reputation for its rather bad-tempered cockatoo who would spew out all manner of insults at the patrons!

 They lived here until the 1960s.
 Then, with various new owners, it became an antique shop and a popular tourist attraction within Snowdonia National Park – much like it is today.

-Eventually in 1988, the Snowdonia Society decided to buy the property when it fell into a state of disrepair.
+Eventually, in 1988, the Snowdonia Society decided to buy the property when it fell into a state of disrepair.
 It was then sensitively renovated and became the new headquarters for the volunteers.

 In 2012, when the headquarters moved to Llanberis, they reopened the cottage as a tearoom.
 The bottom floor was entirely dedicated to serving up delicious meals and a honeybee centre was placed on the top floor.